killerducky/deja-queue/notes.md

 ## VIP user

-- [x] change rating of playlist in the queue bug -- only when filtered
 - [ ] bounds being called too early (ready-to-show)
   - [x] Attempted fix by not showing window before calling setBounds.
 - [ ] full screen playlist/database